CODE-DE-EO-Lab/aicube-overview/README.md

 Experimental results show the effectiveness of the proposed architecture over single-modality architectures and an early fusion multi-modal architecture when evaluated on the [BigEarthNet](https://bigearth.net/) MLC dataset.
-The code for the proposed architecture is publicly available under: [https://git.tu-berlin.de/rsim/sct-fusion](https://git.tu-berlin.de/rsim/sct-fusion)
+The paper was presented at the [IEEE International Geoscience and Remote Sensing Symposium (IGARSS) 2023](https://ieeexplore.ieee.org/document/10281927) and the code for the proposed architecture is publicly available under: [https://git.tu-berlin.de/rsim/sct-fusion](https://git.tu-berlin.de/rsim/sct-fusion)

 ### Exploring Masked Autoencoders for Sensor-Agnostic Image Retrieval in Remote Sensing